Green-Software-Foundation/state-of-green-software/src/pages/business-case.md

-Aside from the clear environmental and social benefits that green software affords [link to What is Green Software article], there are a range of business incentives.
+Aside from the clear environmental and social benefits that green software affords [What is Green Software](https://learn.greensoftware.foundation/introduction/#what-is-green-software), there are a range of business incentives.
 Businesses have much to gain from implementing sustainability measures, from brand resilience to employee recruitment and retention.
-[Further Reading (Link to Insight 22)].
+[Further Reading](/insights/green-software-business-case/).
 There are also incentives directly tied to green software itself, including ESG compliance, cost reduction, and streamlined development.